 Other work can be more involved and include the re-erection of fallen standing stones, the repair of erosion caused by traffic or water on archaeological sites or even the replacement of granite features.

 In addition to the everyday work of management and protection of the historic environment, the National Park’s Archaeology team also undertakes investigation of Dartmoor’s archaeology.
-Currently, three projects are in progress as part of the HLF-funded Moor than meets the eye Landscape Partnership Scheme.

 North Hall Manor